310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Chiaki pastserious %}
-… Yes, you’re right.
+…Yes, you’re right.
 But he’s *not* a God, right?

 I could tell from his body temperature when we made contact.
 He’s a human being like us, right?

 {% endbubble %}
 {% bubble Madara %}
 Yup, that’s right.
-He’s part of a sacred ancestry, yeah, and he is an extraordinary talented kid, but he’s just another human being like us.
+He’s part of a sacred ancestry, yeah, and he *is* an extraordinary talented kid, but he’s just another human being like us.

 Though, he has never had a proper check-up, so I can’t be completely sure about that…

-I know the full truth, yet even I have moments where I find it frightening how remarkable he can be.
+I know the full truth, yet even *I* have moments where I find it frightening how remarkable he can be.

 {% endbubble %}
 {% bubble Chiaki pastserious %}